Rotating spirals in oscillatory media with nonlocal interactions and their normal form: Introduction

 Our interest here is on rotating wave solutions, which we consider as an entry point for understanding more complicated phenomena in nonlocal systems, like spiral chimeras.
 While it is known that rotating waves, and in particular spiral waves, appear in a wide variety of examples, from chemical reactions \cite{nettesheim1993}, to experiments involving slime mold \cite{siegert1995}, cardiac tissue \cite{davidenko1992, pertsov1993} and brain tissue \cite{Huang2004}, their existence has only been shown in systems that involve local diffusive processes, see \cite{kopell1981,greenberg1980,greenberg1981,hagan1982,scheel1998}.
 In this article we extend these results to oscillatory media with nonlocal coupling.
 That is, we prove the existence of rotating wave solutions for problems described by equation \eqref{e:main1}, and derive a normal form which captures their leading order behavior.

 In contrast to previous works which use reaction diffusion equations \cite{kopell1981, scheel1998}, the nonlocal character of our problem prevents us from using techniques from spatial dynamics and dynamical systems theory.
 In particular, we are not able to use center manifold theory as in \cite{scheel1998} to construct a normal form and prove existence of solutions in this way.
 Instead, our work is based on the approach taken in the physics literature, where a multiple-scale analysis is used to derive amplitude equations \cite{kuramoto2003, tanaka2003, garcia2008}.
-Our main contribution is to place this method in an appropriate functional analytic setting that allows us to use a reduction similar to Lyapunov-Schmidt to rigorously derive the normal form, and obtain its validity at the same time.
+Our main contribution is to place this method in an appropriate functional analytic setting that allows us to use a reduction similar to Lyapunov-Schmidt to rigorously derive the normal form and obtain its validity at the same time.
 In the process we also show the existence of general rotating wave solutions.
-We point out here that to obtain the existence specific rotating wave solutions, like for example spiral waves, on then has to work with the normal form and show that such patterns exist as solutions to this reduced equation.
+We point out here that to obtain the existence of specific rotating wave solutions, like for example spiral waves, one then has to work with the normal form and show that such patterns exist as solutions to this reduced equation.

 Before describing our methods in more detail, we first state our main assumptions and describe our set up.
-Throughout the paper we use polar coordinates $(r, \vartheta)$ and we look for solutions that satisfy $U(r,\vartheta,t) = U(r, \vartheta +ct)$, and that are periodic in their second argument, i.e. $U(r, \theta + 2\pi) = U(r, \theta)$.
+Throughout the paper we use polar coordinates $(r, \vartheta)$ and we look for rigidly rotating solutions that satisfy $U(r,\vartheta,t) = U(r, \vartheta +ct)$, and that are periodic in their second argument, i.e. $U(r, \theta + 2\pi) = U(r, \theta)$.
+We do not consider meandering solutions.
 With this notation the problem reduces to solving the steady state equation